Killing of Ryan Whitaker: Aftermath

 The family called for murder charges to be filed against Cooke, for both officers and the 911 dispatch officer to be fired for their conduct, and for the people who called 911 to be charged for their actions.
 Hundreds of demonstrators gathered in protest at the District Attorney's office on October 5, 2020.
 Whitaker's brother said, "The Phoenix PD murdered my brother.
 They murdered my brother."
 He said that he had received no contact by the District Attorney of Maricopa County.
 As of that time, Cooke and Ferragamo had returned to their jobs.
 Ferragamo had been returned to ordinary duty, and Cooke had been assigned to non-enforcement work, and had not been charged with any crime in connection to the incident.
 On July 22, 2021, the Phoenix Police Department announced plans to terminate the employment of Cooke, though he was later reinstated after his termination was downgraded to a 240-hour suspension.

 In November 2020, a $3 million settlement was negotiated with Whitaker's family, pending approval by the Phoenix City Council on November 25, 2020.
 The settlement was approved by Phoenix City Council on December 2, 2020.

 In January 2021, Maricopa County Attorney Allister Adel announced that she would not be pursuing criminal charges against Cooke.

+In April 2023, Brandee Nees agreed to a settlement of her own in federal court.